 Many World of Warcraft addicts describe the feeling of pride they find in the grind of obtaining gold and new weapons.
 Similarly, players find a sense of ownership in their character, and its avatar.
 When asked for reasons on why they felt they spent so much time playing World of Warcraft, most addicts responded that the need to accumulate the best gear and collect more gold was the most important aspect of the game.

-Game Drive #5: Social Influence & Relatedness
+Core Drive #5: Social Influence & Relatedness

 This drive refers to the need for companionship, acceptance, and belonging.
 Players seek to find shared experiences with their peers, and strive to elevate themselves in front of others.